-Oliver started to train for the priesthood at quite a young age, first of all in Dublin but then he was sent to Rome at the age of 16, where he was an outstanding scholar.
+Oliver started to train for the priesthood at a young age, first in Dublin but then he was sent to Rome at the age of 16, where he was an outstanding scholar.
 All the time he was being prepared for the mission in Ireland, and he was really keen to go back home after his ordination in 1654.
 However, the political situation was too dangerous.
 Catholics were outlawed and being a Catholic in Ireland (as in England and Wales), was illegal and punishable by death.
 Instead, Oliver stayed in Rome and worked hard in Rome on Irish affairs for the next twelve years.

 In 1669, the then Archbishop and primate of all Ireland ("first" or "head" bishop) died in exile in France, and Pope Clement IX chose Oliver Plunkett to take his place.
 He was consecrated bishop in Gent and then secretly went to Dublin in 1670.
-His first two years in Ireland were busy ones.
-He ordained some men as priests and confirmed ten thousand people of all ages.
-There were another 50,000 to confirm!
+His first two years in Ireland were busy, with catching up on ordinations and confirmations for thousands!!
 (In those days, you could not receive Holy Communion until you had been confirmed!).
-As well as this, Oliver established schools for boys and schools for girls.
+As well as this, Oliver established lots of schools.
 It was not an easy time as Oliver had to tread carefully as the politics of the time meant that he could not be seen to be recognising the Pope's authority, (but of course, he was).
-Oliver worked hard to help and support the spiritual lives of priests and religious in his diocese, and helped them to help their parishioners.
+Oliver worked hard to help and support the spiritual lives of priests and religious in his diocese and helped them, to help their parishioners.
 All the clergy, including the bishops had to live in extreme poverty as there was no money to support them.
 Much of what he did was done quietly and even secretly, not making a big fuss and drawing attention to himself.